Freeseer/freeseer/source/record.rst

 Preparation (Avoiding Common Errors)
 ------------------------------------
+* Presentations that contain lots of animations or quick movements (e.g. live demos) are best recorded with a higher-end frame grabber since they output higher FPS.
 * Use the Talk Editor tool to enter all the talks and their info beforehand.
 * Do a test recording with your completed setup to make sure everything works.
 * Verify that the presenters don't have their mics muted.